 Farmers Markets and Farm Stands

-Local farms and farmers markets throughout Clark County offer a wide variety of delicious, locally grown fruits and vegetables.
+Local farms and farmers markets throughout Clark County offer a wide variety of delicious, locally-grown foods.

-- Eating more fruits and vegetables increases your intake of vitamins, minerals and antioxidants
+- Fruits and vegetables are packed with vitamins, minerals and antioxidants

 - There is less packaging

-- Supports your community and the local economy
+- Your community and the local economy are supported

-- Supports a healthy local food system and improves community food security
+- You are helping support the local food system, and strengthen community food security

-Clark County residents who want to buy locally-grown food direct from farmers have many options.
-The farm finder website, hosted by Washington State University, is a great way to find farm stands, u-pick locations, community supported agriculture options, and other sources of locally grown produce.
+Clark County residents who want to buy locally-grown and produced food direct from farmers have many options.
+The farm finder website, hosted by Washington State University, is a great way to find farm stands, u-pick locations, community supported agriculture options, and other sources of locally grown foods.